-The intensity of sound generated at a leak is a very complex function of the viscosity, the temperature, the speed the fluid is moving, the Raynolds number, the pressure differential across the leak, and the physical dimensions and characteristics of the orifice.
-This is why it is impossible to quantify the size of a leak with ultrasonic technology.
-A smaller leak may generate more sound than a larger one!
+The intensity of sound generated at a leak is a very complex function of the viscosity, the temperature, the speed the fluid is moving, the Reynolds number, the pressure differential across the leak and the physical dimensions and characteristics of the orifice.
+This is why it is possible for a smaller leak to generate more sound than a larger one.